top of page

 ABOUT ME

-HI, I'm Edoardo - as a certified marketer, former leader in Travel/Tech and passionate innovator, I specialize in marketing and commercial innovation consulting and insights.
+Hi, I'm Edoardo -as a certified professional, ex- travel/tech leader and passionate innovator, I specialize in marketing and commercial innovation consulting and insights.

 • LinkedIn

-In my career I've driven 7-figure marketing initiatives and contributed to 9-figure commercial targets, working with global brands like Booking.com and Qatar Airways and obtaining professional certifications.
+In my career across 5 countries I have overseen multi-million marketing initiatives and have been awarded for breaking commercial records, working with top brands like Booking.com and Qatar Airways.

-Today I help leaders in Travel and Hospitality accelerate commercial impact with strategy consulting and insights; I also mentor traveltech entrepreneurs, publish resources like the 2026 Top Travel Trends report or the AI in Travel Marketing Playbook and attend global events like ITB Berlin and WTM London.
+With my advisory business and as a mentor I help leaders and entrepreneurs in the travel industry accelerate commercial impact; I'm also a speaker, author of resources like the Playbook AI in Travel Marketing and regularily attend global tourism events like ITB Berlin and WTM London.

 More about me

-Edoardo Monetti is a certified marketer and travel industry expert with 20+ years marketing, commercial and leadership experience, including assignments with top travel/tech brands.
+Edoardo Monetti is a certified professional and travel industry expert with 20 years marketing, commercial and leadership experience, including assignments with top travel/tech brands.

 My Certifications